Turborepo Rewrite - The Right Choice?

 A balancing act

-There's been a lot of talk about “hype-driven development” lately, often targeting the decision to “just rewrite it in Rust.”
-A lot of the criticism about these kinds of decisions comes down to a pretty simple comparison: iteration speed vs. quality and maintainability¹.
+There's been a lot of talk about "hype-driven development" lately, often targeting the decision to "just rewrite it in Rust."
+A lot of the criticism about these kinds of decisions comes down to a pretty simple comparison: iteration speed vs. quality and maintainability.
 These counterpoints are often intertwined, and the decision to choose a language is a highly nuanced one that takes into account tradeoffs that people external to the development team may not have access to.
-While the idea that the feature set - along with the speed to market - of a product is often more important than the internal developer experience or long-term maintainability of a code-base is a tempting proposition, it's often not truly the case.

 So, if I agree, why am I even writing this?